0xcatalysis/docs/docs/catalysis-core/network/02-quickstart.md

 ### Step 3: Register Your Network

-Deploy the core smart contracts for your AVS:
+Deploy the core smart contracts for your SSN:

 <div style={{
   fontFamily: 'Roboto, monospace',